RNA-FRETools/MASH-FRET/docs/video-processing/panels/panel-edit-video.md

 * Portable Network Graphics (<u>.png</u>)

-For further use with MASH-FRET, it is recommended to export modified or original videos in the [MASH video format](../../output-files/sira-mash-video.html): further processes and calculations will be less time consuming.
+For further use with MASH-FRET, it is recommended to export modified or original videos in the [MASH video format](../../output-files/sira-mash-video.html): processes and calculations will be less time consuming.

 File formats <u>.avi</u> and <u>.gif</u> can be used to export animated illustration but not for further analysis as the data accuracy and coherence between frames are lost during the writing process.